 Mid-sixties Impalas are really popular and none more so that the SS version.
-This 1965 Chevrolet Impala SS two-door Sport Coupe really looks the part in its Ermine White paintwork.
-With a 396 cubic inch V8 under the hood there is some great power there.
+This 1965 Chevrolet Impala SS two-door Sport Coupe really looks the part in its Mist Blue paintwork.

 To the rear the familiar triple unit taillights of the Impala are present with the SS black-filled rear cove band with Impala SS badge to the right.

 In 1965 the SS was still a trim package and not a performance package in itself (that happened in 1966).
 It could be had with a Turbo-Thrift 230 cubic inch six-cylinder.
-The base V8 was a 283 cubic inch Turbo-Fire producing 195 horsepower.
-This car was ordered with the, new for '65, 396 cubic inch Turbo-Jet V8 producing 325 horsepower.
+This car has the base V8 - a 283 cubic inch Turbo-Fire producing 195 horsepower.
+It was also ordered with Powerglide automatic transmission and air conditioning costing $187 and $363 respectively.

 The all-vinyl trim of the SS interior with thick foam cushioning bucket seats and bright seatback outline moldings.
 Doors are combination vinyl and carpet with SS badges.

 Impalas are 213.3" long with a wheelbase of 119" and are 79.6" wide.

 There were 216,114 Chevrolet Impala SS 2-door Sport Coupes were built, although this figure includes both 6-cylinder and V8 engines.
 This particular car was originally built in the Los Angeles, CA assembly plant.

 If you had ordered 1965 Impala SS Sport Coupe back then the base price was $2,839 for the six-cylinder and $2,947 for the base V8.

 This '65 Impala SS is currently for sale on eBay. (follow the link for even more photos)